Houston Bus Accident Attorney

 Despite the number of accidents, buses are not required to make any changes to their equipment to create a safer environment.
 It is not unheard of to travel on a bus that offers no seat belts.
 When there are “click it or ticket” laws all over the country, it doesn’t make sense to deny passengers the chance to buckle up on a bus.

 Bus safety advocates have another concern: Not only do the majority of buses today not offer seat belts to their passengers, but the roofs placed on most tour buses don’t provide adequate protection in case of a rollover, nor do the windows have the proper glazed covering.
-When involved in an accident, top-heavy vehicles like a bus can flip on the road.
+When involved in an accident, top-heavy vehicles like buses can flip on the road.
 Without adequate strength in the roof or windows, the possibility of roof crush increases—leading to more severe injuries.
-There have been recent cases about the dangers of “party buses,” in which preventable circumstances killed victims.
+There have been recent cases of the dangers of “party buses,” in which preventable circumstances killed victims.
 One instance involved a girl who leaned against the inside of the bus and fell out of the emergency exit—a door that is supposed to have a particular lock on it to prevent accidental openings.

 Highlighting the Issue with a 2007 Atlanta Bus Crash

 Among other things, the bill requires bus designs to include seat belts and stronger seating systems to reduce the risk of injuries to passengers in the event of an accident.
-Investigators believe that fewer passengers would have died in the Atlanta accident had the bus been equipped with seat belts.
-The legislation also calls for more advanced training for bus drivers, and the installation of anti-ejection glazing windows, which can help reduce the risk of passengers being thrown from buses in the event of a collision or crash.
+Investigators believe that fewer passengers would have died in the Atlanta accident if the bus had been equipped with seat belts.
+The legislation also calls for more advanced training for bus drivers, and the installation of anti-ejection glazing systems on windows, which can help reduce the risk of passengers being thrown from buses in the event of a collision or crash.

 Crashes Involving School, City & Charter Buses in Houston, Texas

-While no system is foolproof, school buses are safer than most vehicles of their size on the road.
 Conversely, city buses, charter buses, and other types of buses are not held to as high of standards—making them dangerous commercial vehicles.
 For example, take city buses which operate on a strict deadline.
 It is the job of the bus driver to get their passengers to the next stop on time.
 Unfortunately, sometimes, this can come at the risk of safety.

 School Bus Accident Statistics

 When we send our children off to school, we do so with the expectation that they will arrive at school and return home safely.
 Unfortunately, that is not always the case.
-The United States Department of Transportation (DOT) collects data on the number of school bus accidents that occur nationwide.
+According to the United States Department of Transportation (DOT), since 2003, there have been nearly 1,400 school bus accidents that resulted in one or more fatalities.
+The vast majority of these fatalities were occupants of the other vehicles that collided with the bus.

-- Occupants of other vehicle – 71%
+- Occupants of the other vehicle: 71%

-- Occupants of the school bus – 8%
+- Occupants of the school bus: 8%

 Children Killed In School Bus Accidents